izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 ## Analytically Proving the Bound on QLF

 We will now apply the SOS technique to QLF in order to show that it is a genuine quantum LF inequality.
-We will do so several times with different orders of operators, some natural and some randomised, to provide five different proofs of the bound.
-Any one of these on their own would constitute a full proof of the bound, however with each order of operators we generate a different SOS decomposition.
-We do not know if any SOS decomposition is more useful than another when it comes to self-testing [@supic2020], so we preserve several for the record.
+We will initially use the first level of the NPA hierarchy as this is the simplest.
+We will then go on to use a higher level of the NPA hierarchy when our initial attempt fails to yield the tight bound we are looking for.

 ### NPA Hierarchy Level 1